biolink/biolink-model/docs/Carbohydrate.md

 ### Inherited from thing with taxon:

  * [in taxon](in_taxon.md)  <sub>0..*</sub>
-    * Description: connects a thing to a class representing a taxon
+    * Description: connects an entity to its taxonomic classification.
+Only certain kinds of entities can be taxonomically classified; see 'thing with taxon'
     * range: [OrganismTaxon](OrganismTaxon.md)
     * in subsets: (translator_minimal)